 1762 - French: The Treaty of Fontainebleau (Paris) concludes the Seven Years’ War; as part of the treaty, France cedes most of its North American possessions to England; a separate, secret treaty gives parts of Louisiana west of the Mississippi to Spain.

 1779 - Arkansas Post: After several previous relocations, Arkansas Post moves once more to the Ecores Rouges (Red Bluffs) site where it remains today.

 1783 - Arkansas Post: In April, Arkansas Post is attacked by a small force of Chickasaws and Englishmen led by trader James Colbert.
 The small Spanish garrison, commanded by Capitan Balthasar de Villiers, counterattacks and routs Colbert’s forces.

 1795 - Mississippi River Valley: The Treaty of Madrid confirms the right of United States citizens to navigate on the Mississippi River and to ship through the Spanish-held port of New Orleans.

-1797 - Field of Hope: Campo del Esperanza, or Field of Hope, is established in present-day Marion County, opposite Memphis.
+1797 - Field of Hope: Campo del Esperanza, or Field of Hope, is established in present-day Marion in Crittenden County, opposite Memphis.
 It serves as a Spanish naval outpost and defense against Chickasaw raiding.